Home Compare GL9.IR vs ORK.OL

 Growth

-Glanbia plc ranks near the top of the group on growth; Orkla ASA sits in the weaker half.
+On growth, Glanbia plc ranks near the top of the group; Orkla ASA sits in the weaker half.

-The same broad pattern appears on stability: Orkla ASA ranks near the top of the group, while Glanbia plc stays in the weaker half.
+On profitability, the gap still runs the same way: Orkla ASA sits near the top of the group, while Glanbia plc remains in the weaker half.

 Growth — Dominant Gap